La Boum: Box office

-La Boum was an international box office success, earning 4,378,500 admissions in France, 1,289,289 admissions in Hungary, and 664,981 admissions in West Germany.
+La Boum was an international box office success, earning 4,378,500 admissions (ticket sales) in France, 1,289,289 admissions in Hungary, and 664,981 admissions in West Germany.

 Critical response

 In his review for AllMovie, Hal Erickson called the film "disarmingly diverting" and a "real audience pleaser".

 Sequel

 A sequel, La Boum 2, was released in 1982 in which Marceau reprised her role as Vic.
 In the sequel, Vic does not have a boyfriend, while her parents are happily back together, and her great-grandmother is considering marriage to her long-term boyfriend.
 When Vic meets a young boy and becomes attracted to him, she faces the important decision of making love for the first time, as her friends have already done.